OctopusDeploy/blog/blog/2018-12/spaces-introduction/index.md

  - New and existing Standard edition customers will get unlimited Spaces.
  - Existing customers on the old Starter edition will get 1 Space.

 ## Conclusion

-We can't wait for you to try Spaces and we're working hard to get it shipped as soon as possible.
+We've been working hard on Spaces and we're happy that it's nearly finished.
+We're planning to ship it in January 2019.
 Stay tuned for another post coming soon with some further details.

-In the mean time if you haven't already have a look at our [recent webinar where we discussed spaces alongside workers](https://hello.octopus.com/webinar-spaces-workers/on-demand)
+In the meantime, if you haven't already, have a look at our [recent webinar where we discussed spaces alongside workers](https://hello.octopus.com/webinar-spaces-workers/on-demand)